nsahq/pywrapid/README.md

 for rapid development of python applications.
 Includes configuration management compatible with all other modules provided in pywrapid.

-Extend functionality as you wish by wrapping the modules.
+Extend functionality as you wish by wrapping the modules and/or inheriting the classes.

 ## Setup